 - Reduce downtime by 87%.
 We managed to reduce release-related downtime from 48 hours to six hours by reviewing the code.

 - Increase operating time by 150 times.
 After code revision, a booking system displayed information about hotel rooms within 200 msec, instead of 30 sec.

-Whether you want SRE as a managed service or consult with the SRE team over your system, we’re ready to go the extra mile for you.
+Whether you want hire site reliability engineers or consult with the SRE team over your system, we’re ready to go the extra mile for you.

 The bottom line

 An SRE with the right set of skills and experience can be a silver bullet taking your business a step further.
 Though SREs focus on process automation like DevOps, their role is far more business-oriented and impacts the entire system infrastructure rather than a separate product.